standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 The generated profile page will be located at `~/cimpl/shr-cli/out/fhir/guide/output/StructureDefinition-hello-HelloWorld.html`.
 Open this page in your favorite web browser.

-> **Note**: the IG is automatically branded as part of the Standard Health Record (SHR).
+> **Note:** the IG is automatically branded as part of the Standard Health Record (SHR).
 We are working on “de-branding” the IG, so please ignore the SHR references for now.

 You should see a FHIR profile that looks like a traditional [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html).
 For a more comprehensive understanding of the CIMPL grammar and how to use it for your project, continue to the [Tutorial](https://github.com/standardhealth/shr-cli/wiki/Tutorial).